fmbenhassine/gossed/README.md

 echo "{\"branches\": \"$BRANCHES\", \"tags\": \"$TAGS\", \"reverts\": \"$REVERTS\"}";
 ```

-Stats are written to the standard output in JSON format.
-Let's pipe this out to `ssed`:
+Stats are written to the standard output in JSON format and piped out to `ssed`:

 ```shell
 while sleep 5; do git-stats.sh /Users/benas/dev/projects/github/ssed/; done | ssed
 ```

-We can now consume these stats in a web page:
+Reporting data is then consumed in a web page:

 ```js
 var source = new EventSource("http://localhost:3000/");